Mahdi34118/BGOLEM-and-BFGES/README.md

-# Bayesian Causal Learning and Assessment of the Brain Effective Connectomes with fMRI-DTI data
+# Brain Effective Connectome based on fMRI and DTI data: Bayesian Causal Learning and Assessment

 This repository contains four main folders;